What is a Figma agent? (The utility vs. the AI dream)

 So, which one is it?
 A boring utility or the future of design?

-So, what is an AI Figma Agent in a design tool?
+What is an AI Figma agent in a design tool?

 In the world of design, a true AI agent would be an intelligent assistant built right into a tool like Figma.
 Its job would be to go way beyond simple, repetitive commands.
 It could help with the actual creative process by automating grunt work, generating new ideas, and connecting information from different places to speed things up.